You want to do ...what?

 More time to shop, BUT..

-Now we have extended trading hours in Perth & further deregulation is likely.
+Now we have extended retail trading hours & further deregulation is likely.
 This puts further pressure on the turnaround time for the installation and removal of merchandising, event equipment etc. Again, advance planning, the right equipment & infrastructure will make these processes significantly more time & cost efficient.

 Imagine if, instead of your Christmas suppliers having to hire cherry pickers to access the top of you centre void, they could just press a button to lower an electric hoist.